 Just two years after he sang Epstein’s praises to a magazine reporter, things reportedly got nasty between Trump and Epstein during a “bitter” bidding war for a prime property on the Palm Beach coast, reported the Post.

-The property, the Maison de l’Amitie as it was named, had been put up for auction in 2004 after it was seized from the bankrupted nursing home magnate Abe Gosman.
+The property, known as the Maison de l’Amitié, had been put up for auction in 2004 after being seized from the bankrupt nursing home magnate Abe Gosman.

 The Post explained that Trump wanted to buy the estate and flip it for a profit, while Epstein wanted to make the property his permanent home.
 While their reasons for pursuing the waterfront mansion differed, their desire to win at all costs reportedly pushed them to bash each other behind closed doors.